npollock14/ChatGPT-Cost-Estimator/readme.md

 Use this tool to estimate if it may be more cost effective to use ChatGPT Plus or the OpenAI API.

-**Note:** This tool assumes GPT-4 api pricing for all conversations.
+**Note:** This tool assumes GPT-4 8k context api pricing for all conversations.

 ## Pricing constants:
 * Input @ $0.03 / 1K tokens